Our research

 Financial inclusion

-This area focuses on microinsurance and microfinance in low income countries with the aim of using the mathematical model developed to help alleviate poverty.
+Our financial inclusion research focusses on microinsurance and microfinance in low-income countries, with the aim of using the mathematical models we develop to help alleviate poverty around the world.

 Extreme events

-The insurance of extreme events such as pandemics is new area of research for the Institute.
-We are working with the Pandemic Institute on designing insurance contracts for pandemics.
-Research focusses on how society can protect and recover from these events and specifically how financial services can aid faster recovery.
+Our research in the area of extreme events focusses on how society can financially protect and recover from extreme events such as earthquakes and pandemics, and specifically how financial services can aid faster recovery.

 Mortality and longevity modelling